jsonia/Operating-Systems/lab4/README.md

 ## Cleaning up
+`sudo umount mnt` unmount the filesystem when  done \
+`rmdir mnt` delete the directory used for mounting when  done \

-Explain briefly how to unmount the filesystem, remove the mount directory, and clean up all binary files.
+`make clean` to clean all the binary files